-Sisson Meadow is maintained entirely through volunteer efforts.
-These efforts are currently led by Sam Baxter and Rebeca Franco.
-As lead stewards, Rebeca and Sam identify and schedule annual upkeep for Sisson Meadow , organize clean-up days, organize maintenance projects, and oversee other volunteer activities that help take care of the meadow.
-They are also working with several local teachers to create curriculum for Sisson Meadow.
+Sisson Meadow is maintained entirely through wonderful volunteer efforts.
+These efforts are currently led by Sam Baxter.
+As lead steward, Sam identifies and schedules annual upkeep for Sisson Meadow, organizes clean-up days, organizes maintenance projects, and oversees other volunteer activities that help take care of the meadow.
+SLT volunteers are also working with several local teachers to create curriculum for Sisson Meadow.

 The Siskiyou Land Trust holds a clean-up day for the meadow every spring and fall.
 We clean the boardwalk, pull noxious plants from the meadow and keep the meadow a pristine home for all plants and wildlife.
 We greatly appreciate our great volunteers who make sure Sisson Meadow .
-Please contact Sam Baxter or Rebeca Franco, Sisson Meadow lead stewards, for meadow clean-up dates and volunteer opportunities to participate in keeping Siskiyou County beautiful.
+Please contact the SLT office for meadow clean-up dates and volunteer opportunities to participate in keeping Siskiyou County beautiful.